Jamestown Exposition: Site selection

 Early in the 20th century, as the tercentennial of the 1607 Founding of Jamestown in the Virginia Colony neared, leaders in Norfolk, Virginia began a campaign to have the celebration held there.
 The Association for the Preservation of Virginia Antiquities had gotten the ball rolling in 1900 by calling for a celebration to honor the establishment of the first permanent English colony in the New World at Jamestown, to be held on the 300th anniversary.

 During the planning phase, virtually no one thought that the original site of Jamestown would be suitable, as it was isolated and long-abandoned.
 There were no local facilities to handle large crowds, and it was believed that the fort housing the settlement had long ago been swallowed by the James River.
 No rail lines ran near Jamestown.
 Many Virginia residents thought that Richmond, the state capital, would be chosen as the site of the celebration.

 On February 4, 1901, James M. Thomson began a campaign for the celebration in his Norfolk Dispatch, proclaiming: "Norfolk is undoubtedly the proper place for the holding of this celebration.
 Norfolk is today the center of the most populous portion of Virginia, and every historical, business and sentimental reason can be adduced in favor of the celebration taking place here rather than in Richmond."
 The Dispatch was an unrelenting champion of Norfolk as the site for the exposition, noting in subsequent editorials that "Richmond has absolutely no claim to the celebration except her location on the James River."

-By September 1901, the Norfolk City Council had given support to the project, and in December, 100 prominent residents of Hampton Roads journeyed to Richmond to urge Norfolk as the site.
+By September 1901, the Norfolk City Council had supported the project, and in December, 100 prominent residents of Hampton Roads journeyed to Richmond to urge Norfolk to be the site.
 In 1902, the Jamestown Exposition Co. was incorporated.
-Former Governor of Virginia Fitzhugh Lee, a nephew of General Robert E. Lee and the most popular man in Virginia, was named its president.
+Former Governor of Virginia Fitzhugh Lee, a nephew of General Robert E. Lee, was named its president.

 The Company decided to locate the international exposition on a mile-long frontage at Sewell's Point.
 The location was almost an equal distance from the cities of Norfolk, Portsmouth, Newport News and Hampton.
 While hard to reach by land, it was much more favorably accessible by water, which ultimately proved a great asset.